mgh35/lab-zen_of_django/daybook.md

 After a losing battle, it turns out that VSCode [format on save does not to support templates](https://forum.djangoproject.com/t/automatic-formatting-of-django-templates/341).
 Really, prefer to keep formatting outside of the editor anyways.
 Turn off format on save and add precommit.

 In installing pre-commit, I always forget that I need that in the dev environment, not the project environment.

+### 2021-02--07

+Starting to doubt the value of this lab - The only findings so far are that Django does what it does and doesn't do what it doesn't.
+It also depends which bit exactly one is looking at.
+I had in mind mainly with respect to RESTful endpoints, but my choice to use the MVT model to avoid creating a separate frontend has taken me down a separate sort of path with different considerations.
+I intend to quickly build the specced features and leave things at that.
+(Once I've finished bikeshedding and getting Bootstrap working.)

+Signup is providing a challenge to the approach of keeping a single app.
+Particularly, the `accounts/` tree is coming out of the default auth app.
+But that doesn't have any signup flow.
+The consensus in tutorials seems to be [along the lines of this](https://levelup.gitconnected.com/how-to-implement-login-logout-and-registration-with-djangos-user-model-59442164db73).
+Namely, creating an `accounts` app to handle `accounts/` and have that manage the process.
+But there are still all the previous issues about what exactly a different app might be.
+Overall, opting to stick with the single-app advice.
+This does seem to mean moving everything into that app, though.